The Brilliant Club

 - One in three privately educated pupils attend a Russell Group university, compared to just one in 40 pupils from low-income backgrounds.

-- The Kusuma Trust grant helped 107 pupils at Haberdashers’ Aske’s Hatcham College, Eastbury Community School, The Fulham Boys School and Compass School Southwark to participate in the Scholars Programme.
+- In 2018, our grant helped 107 pupils to take part in The Scholars Programme at Haberdashers’ Aske’s Hatcham College, Eastbury Community School, The Fulham Boys School and Compass School Southwark .